Toxikuu/to/README.md

 ```

 ## Pro-Tips
-WORKING ON IT.
-SOON I PROMISE.
+~WORKING ON IT.
+SOON I PROMISE.~ ok so i lied with this promise its gonna be a
+bit because there is so much shit to do.

 ## Documentation
 NOT WORKING ON IT YET.
 PROBABLY NOT SOON.
 NO PROMISES.

 ## TODO
-- [ ] Instead of sprinkling `laway` throughout my build scripts, include it in a
+- [x] Instead of sprinkling `laway` throughout my build scripts, include it in a
 post-build steps system that runs before QA.
 This system should be similar to
 QA.
 Probably call it opts.
 Move strip into opts.
 Should allow for stuff like
 opts=(!strip !la)